ellabarnes/dcp/README.md

 ## My Disney College Program Blog

-I'll hopefully be posting weekly, if my scheule allows.
-Check back to see what I'm up to! :)
+I'll hopefully be posting weekly, if my schedule allows.
+Check back here to see what I'm up to! :)